South Africa

 Penalties:

-Any person convicted of an offence for violation of certain obligations can be subject to a fine of imprisonment for a period not exceeding ten (10) years in addition to a fine, or for certain offences subject to a fine of imprisonment for a period not exceeding twelve (12) months and a fine.
+Any person convicted of an offence for violation of certain obligations can be subject to a fine or imprisonment for a period not exceeding ten (10) years or to both a fine and imprisonment, or for certain offences subject to a fine of imprisonment for a period not exceeding twelve (12) months and a fine.

 Further, infringements of certain provisions can be subject to administrative fines up to 10 million South African Rand.